Jyothi-challa/Movie-recommendation-based-on-emotion/README.md

 Based on the input emotion and the preferred language, the corresponding genre would be selected and all the top 20 movies of that genre would be recommended to the user.
-Movie lists are extracted from the famous website IMDB by using web scraping.
+Movie lists are extracted from the IMDB website by using Web Scraping.

-Library:J-Soup
+Library: J-Soup